 After the pot beeps, Wait for Natural Pressure Release (NPR).

-Lastly, remove the lid away from you, add lime juice, garnish with fried onion and cashews and mix well.
+Lastly, remove the lid away from you, add juice of half lime, garnish with fried onion (optional) and roasted cashews, and mix well.

-Palak or Spinach Biryani is ready.
-Serve with raita or plain yogurt
+Spinach biryani is ready.
+Serve with raita or plain yogurt.

 Stovetop Pressure Cooker Method

-- Garnishing with fried onions and cashews is purely optional.
-Adding a few fried Paneer cubes also will taste great for the spinach biryani recipe.
+- Protein: Adding a few air fryer paneer or tofu cubes will taste great in the spinach biryani recipe.

-- You can skip onion and garlic in this recipe if you want to make a no onion - no garlic version.
+- No Onion No Garlic: You can skip onion and garlic in this recipe if you want to make a no onion - no garlic version.

-- I used store-bought fried onions for this recipe but you can easily make them at home.
+- Fried Onions: I used store-bought fried onions for this recipe, but you can easily make them at home.
 Deep fry thinly sliced onion in hot oil until golden.
-Drain excess oil by placing them on a paper towel.
+Drain excess oil by placing it on a paper towel.

-- Since you adding water for grinding spinach puree so adjust the water while making this palak rice recipe.
+- Adjust the water: Since you add water for grinding spinach puree, adjust the water while making this palak rice recipe.

 Palak Biryani (Spinach Biryani)